 In July 2011, the two institutions signed a memorandum of understanding to work together as a joint institution.
 First discussions about establishing the Berlin Institute of Health were held between then German Minister of Health Annette Schavan and then Berlin Senator for Research Jürgen Zöllner in 2011.
 On November 6, 2012, plans for establishing the BIH were announced by the German federal and Berlin state governments, which together signed the administrative agreement on the “Formation, Organization, and Financing of the Berlin Institute of Health” in January 2013.

 Two months later, on March 25, 2013, the founding agreement was signed by Charité – Universitätsmedizin Berlin, the Max Delbrück Center for Molecular Medicine in the Helmholtz Association, the German Ministry of Education and Research, the Berlin Senate Department for Education, Youth, and Science, and the Helmholtz Association of German Research Centers.
 The Berlin Institute of Health was initially founded as an internal Gesellschaft bürgerlichen Rechts (GbR).
 Since April 23, 2015, the BIH is a Körperschaft des öffentlichen Rechts (KöR) and thus operates independently and has legal personality.
+On January 1, 2021, the BIH is to be integrated into the Charité as the third pillar alongside health care, teaching and research.
+The MDC will then become a privileged partner of the BIH.

-If you would like to be kept informed about the latest developments at the BIH, you can subscribe to our mailing list.
+If you would like to be kept informed about the latest developments at the BIH , you can subscribe to our mailing list.